isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Building Relationships.md

 <h3><strong>Cultivating Relationships within PSG</strong></h3>
 <p>The PSG, like any volunteer group, is built on relationships.
 Parents
-are likely to stay engaged when they feel valued and connected within the community.
-To build a strong PSG community, we need to foster and sustain the relationships through respectful communication and bonding activities and open communication within the PSG.
-Check out good practices in managing team chats in the '<a href="/preparing-for-the-year-ahead/" rel="noopener nofollow" target="_blank">Preparing for the Year Ahead</a>' page, and get ideas for bonding activities below.</p>
+are likely to stay engaged when they feel valued and connected within the community.</p>
+<p>Check out good practices in managing team chats in the '<a href="/preparing-for-the-year-ahead/" rel="noopener nofollow" target="_blank">Preparing for the Year Ahead</a>'
+page, and get ideas for bonding activities below.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Ideas to Connect with PSG Members" src="/images/Building Relationship/10.png">
 </div>
 <h3><strong>Managing Differences</strong></h3>
 <p>PSGs have to work closely with the school and other parents.
 At times,
 PSGs may have to manage difficult situations.
-Below are some examples PSGs may face, and ways to understand and manage the situations better.
-Ultimately, it is important to bear in mind and remind each other that regardless of our differences, we all need to work in the best interests of children in the school and role model what we wish to see in our parent community and children.</p>
+It is important to bear in mind and remind each other that regardless of our differences, we all need to work in the best interests of children in the school and role model what we wish to see in our parent community and children.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Ways to manage differences" src="/images/Building Relationship/9.png">
 </div>